dip000/godot-landscaper/README.md

 <br /><br />
 Spawns with left-click to build a new mesh, and paint with right-click.<br />
 Properties:
-* **Anchor Mesh:** The parent for the generated MultiMeshInstance3D grass.
+* **Anchor Node:** The parent for the generated MultiMeshInstance3D grass.
 Grass will be anchored to this node's position. <br />
 * **Spawn Ratio:** The amount of grass that might hit the scanned terrain per frame<br />
 * **Erase Ratio:** The chances of erasing grass per frame.
 Makes for a smoother experience, probably<br />
 * **Splash Height:** The splash color gradient from the ground to the top of the grass<br />